kera-cudmore/seaside-sewing/README.md

 1. Log in (or sign up) to GitHub.

-2. Go to the repository for the project.
+2. Go to the repository for this project, [seaside-sewing](https://github.com/kera-cudmore/seaside-sewing).

 3. Click the Code button, select whether you would like to clone with HTTPS, SSH or the GitHub CLI and copy the link given.